Limbo (video game): Release history

-Limbo was released on 21 July 2010, on the Xbox Live Arcade service, as the first title in the yearly "Summer of Arcade" promotion.
+Limbo was released on 21 July 2010 by Microsoft Game Studios, on the Xbox Live Arcade service, as the first title in the yearly "Summer of Arcade" promotion.
 Although the Entertainment Software Rating Board (ESRB) had listed entries for Limbo for the PlayStation 3 and Microsoft Windows platforms, Playdead confirmed that this was a mistake on ESRB's part, and that they had no plans for the game on these systems.
 Patti later clarified that they had planned on Windows and PlayStation 3 versions alongside the Xbox 360 version initially, but after reviewing their options, decided to go with Xbox 360 exclusivity, in part that "Microsoft provided us with an excellent opportunity, which included a lot of support for the title which in the end would mean a better visibility for Limbo".
 According to producer Mads Wibroe, part of their decision not to release for the Windows platform was to avoid issues with software piracy, something they could control on the Xbox 360.
 Patti stated that staying exclusive with the Xbox platform was an assurance that they would be able to recoup their investment in the game's development.
 Sony Computer Entertainment executive Pete Smith stated later that while they had tried to vie with Microsoft for exclusivity for Limbo, Playdead refused to relinquish its intellectual property to Sony as part of the deal.
 Patti affirmed that Limbo would not be released for another console, but that their next game, already in development as of October 2010, may see wider release.